 Succession Planning: A Threat or a Promise?

-When the King died the King’s heir would take over and rule.
+When the King dies the King’s heir inevitably takes over and rules.
 Since the King seldom survived much over 50 in the old days, this was generally a sound plan.
 The Prince would still be young, strong and, one would hope, clear thinking.
 If the King had no male issue a right royal barney would break out with the last man standing declaring himself the new King.
 Just to simplify matters, the immediate relatives of the old king would be beheaded.
 This was all before Queen Victoria, of course.

 Todays monarchies perform ceremonial duties, so directing traffic lies with Presidents, Prime Ministers, CEO’s, MD’s and their boards of Directors.
 Managers or Team Leaders are entrusted with motivating and enabling the troops.
 In order for this hierarchy to work effectively, leaders need to prepare for natural attrition.
 Sometimes they do, sometimes they don’t.
 When it’s done properly things continue normally.
 When it is not done properly or not at all, damage can be done, and sometimes it’s quite severe.